The Cross of the Bay (La Cruz de la Bahía) in Isla Mujeres

 Cross of the Bay

-A few meters to the South of Manchones reef lies a cross that cares for and protects the men who go to sea every day in search of daily sustenance.
-Initiated by Ramon Bravo, this cross is a forward-thinking monument designed to relieve visitor stress to the reef years before MUSA was conceived.
+A few meters South of Manchones Reef lies a cross that cares for and protects the men who go to sea daily for sustenance.
+Initiated by Ramon Bravo, this cross is a forward-thinking monument designed to relieve visitor stress on the reef years before MUSA was conceived.

-To understand why the statue is there and what it represents you must first understand the man behind the statue.
+To understand why the statue is there and what it represents, you must first understand the man behind it.

 Don Ramon Bravo Prieto

 He soon became involved with diving and filmmaking and quickly gained fame in Europe and America.
-His fascination and dedication to sharks led to a large portion of his time and work filming and studying these amazing animals.
-It was Ramon Bravo that is responsible for the discovery (through fisherman Carlos Garcia "Valve"), filming, and studying of the “sleeping sharks” near Isla Mujeres in the 70s where tiger sharks were seen to be sleeping on the ocean floor.
-It was because of this discovery that Jacques Cousteau spent several weeks here studying this phenomenon with Ramon Bravo as his guide.
+His fascination and dedication to sharks led to much of his time and work filming and studying these amazing animals.
+It was Ramon Bravo that is responsible for the discovery (through fisherman Carlos Garcia "Valve"), filming, and studying of the "sleeping sharks" near Isla Mujeres in the 70s, where tiger sharks were seen to be sleeping on the ocean floor.
+Because of this discovery, Jacques Cousteau spent several weeks studying this phenomenon with Ramon Bravo as his guide.

-This unusual behavior is thought to be caused by underwater freshwater rivers from the Yucatan which the sharks would use to cleanse their bodies.
+This unusual behaviour is thought to be caused by underwater freshwater rivers from the Yucatan, which the sharks would use to cleanse their bodies.
 Cousteau spent several weeks here studying the sharks and the migration of lobsters.

-One of Bravo's novels went on to become a film called Tintorera (1977) Which he did underwater photography for.
+One of Bravo's novels became a film called Tintorera (1977), for which he photographed underwater scenes.
 He also photographed and directed underwater scenes in the James Bond movie Licence to Kill.

-Ramon Bravo is a very important person of Isla Mujeres and has contributed so much to the study and understanding of our beautiful and fragile ecosystem.
-He has inspired many to embrace the career of marine biology, oceanography, scuba diving or underwater photography, and many others to dedicate themselves to the preservation of our environment from other perspectives.
+Ramon Bravo is a significant person in Isla Mujeres and has contributed much to studying and understanding our beautiful and fragile ecosystem.
+He has inspired many to embrace the careers of marine biology, oceanography, scuba diving, underwater photography and many others to dedicate themselves to preserving our environment from other perspectives.

-His work in the defense of marine ecosystems led to the presentation of the Ramon Bravo Medal which is granted by the Government of Quintana Roo.
+His work in defending marine ecosystems led to the presentation of the Ramon Bravo Medal, which the Government of Quintana Roo grants.

 The Statue and Ramón

-Ramon Bravo had the idea of the installation of religious sculptures on the ocean seabed.
+Ramon Bravo had the idea of installing religious sculptures on the ocean seabed.
 A foresight that well predated the successful installation of MUSA.

-The first installation was of Christ and was installed on Palancar reef in Cozumel at 24 meters.
+The first installation was of Christ on Palancar Reef in Cozumel at 24 meters.

 The second religious sculpture installation was The Cross of the Bay in the Manchones National Park.

 As early as 1993, Ramon Bravo was deeply saddened by how the reefs were being affected and how large fish were becoming scarce.
-He was concerned about the effects the large numbers of visitors had upon the reef and desired to do something to avoid the continued destruction.
-His solution was to submerge a religious symbol a few meters from the Manchones reef which was, at this time, the most visited in the area.
+He was concerned about the large number of visitors effects on the reef and desired to do something to avoid the continued destruction.
+His solution was to submerge a religious symbol a few meters from the Manchones reef, which was, at this time, the most visited area.

-His reasoning at the time was that tourists would spend 15-20 minutes away from the reef.
-While the cross has no religious connotations, he believed that "people have more respect for a symbol of this nature than for the authorities".
+He reasoned that tourists would spend 15-20 minutes away from the reef.
+While the cross has no religious connotations, he believed that "people have more respect for a symbol of this nature than the authorities".

-Many years later, thanks to the installation of MUSA in 2009, this accumulated impact of visitors would, again, be greatly reduced.
+Many years later, thanks to the installation of MUSA in 2009, this accumulated impact of visitors would, again, be significantly reduced.

 A man with a mission, he never questioned the ability to complete the project or find the funding.
-He immediately collaborated with the governor, Engineer Mario Villanueva, the Municipal President, Fidel Villanueva Madrid, and Salvador Vidal amongst others.
-Money was collected and Enrique Miranda, who had made the Christ of Cozumel, was commissioned the complete the statue.
+He immediately collaborated with the governor, Engineer Mario Villanueva, the Municipal President, Fidel Villanueva Madrid, and Salvador Vidal, amongst others.
+Money was collected, and Enrique Miranda, who had made the Christ of Cozumel, was commissioned to complete the statue.

-Finally, on the 17th of August, 1994, witnessed by the community of Isla Mujeres, Cancun, and various parts of the Republic, the long-awaited sculpture was blessed by Father Jose Eduardo Perez and then submerged.
+Finally, on August 17, 1994, witnessed by the community of Isla Mujeres, Cancun, and various parts of the Republic, the long-awaited sculpture was blessed by Father Jose Eduardo Perez and submerged.

-Again Ramon Bravo, the people of Isla Mujeres, and especially Raul Magaña who used his own people and money, took out, repaired, improved, and reinstalled the Cross of the Bay to what would this time be its final resting place on the seabed.
+Again, Ramon Bravo, the people of Isla Mujeres, and especially Raul Magaña, who used his people and money, took out, repaired, improved, and reinstalled the Cross of the Bay to what would this time be its final resting place on the seabed.

-It is from this place, situated at the top of Manchones, that it "cares for and protects those who search the sea for their daily sustenance".
-Every year on the 17th of August, the anniversary of The Cross of the Bay, the island gathers around this statue to thank the sea for her kindness and to give memory to those lost at sea.
+It is from this place, situated at the Southern top of Manchones, that it "cares for and protects those who search the sea for their daily sustenance".
+Every year, on August 17, the anniversary of The Cross of the Bay, the island gathers around this statue to thank the sea for her kindness and to give memory to those lost at sea.
 If you are diving the statue at this time of year, you will often see wreaths at the base of the statue.

 The Statue

-The statue is a bronze cross and it weighs almost a ton.
+The statue is a bronze cross, and it weighs almost a ton.
 It sits on the ocean floor at 12 meters/ 40 feet and stands alone, not far South of Manchones Reef.
-Inside the cross is a religious figure with its head bent in the direction of the not-so-distant reef.
+Inside the cross is a religious figure with its head bent toward the not-so-distant reef.

-The statue stands 3 meters/ 10 feet tall and fire coral has made its home along the structure.
-Many Christmas Tree Worms adorn the statue but quickly hide their brightly colored crowns at the approach of divers.
+The statue stands 3 meters/ 10 feet tall, and fire coral is home along the structure.
+Many Christmas Tree Worms adorn the statue but quickly hide their brightly coloured crowns when divers approach.

 The Dive

-The dive begins at the statue, whether by free descent or the use of descent lines.
-The descent lines come and go from the Manchones National Park due to big boats pulling the buoys off the lines.
+The dive begins at the statue by free descent or descent lines.
+The descent lines come and go from Manchones National Park because big boats pull the buoys off them.

-As you descend, you will see the huge statue emerge into your view.
-The symbolism of this statue is very strong to the local community and respect must be given during the dive.
-Good buoyancy is also a must as the pre-mentioned fire coral can give a mighty sting.
+As you descend, the enormous statue emerges into view.
+This statue's symbolism is powerful to the local community, and respect must be shown during the dive.
+Good buoyancy is also necessary, as the fire coral mentioned earlier can give a mighty sting.

-The head of the figure carved into the bronze cross is the indication of where to travel for your next stage of the dive; it is slightly inclined in the direction of Manchones Reef.
-The Cross of the Bay deserves a good 10 minutes of your dive time to explore and photograph and then the jump from The Cross to Manchones Reef will be about another 10 minutes.
-There is not a lot to see in between the two so it is not worth stopping to explore but there is always the chance of a transient turtle or ray crossing your path on the way to your reef destination.
+The head of the figure carved into the bronze cross indicates where to travel for your next stage of the dive; it is slightly inclined toward Manchones Reef.
+The Cross of the Bay deserves 10 minutes of your dive time to explore and photograph, and then the jump from The Cross to Manchones Reef will be another 10 minutes.
+There is not much to see between the two, so it is not worth stopping to explore, but there is always the chance of a transient turtle or ray crossing your path to your reef destination.

-At an average of 10 meters/ 33 feet, a safety stop is not required.
-The dive time for this dive, as with all Parque National dives, is 45 minutes.
+A safety stop is not required at an average of 10 meters/ 33 feet.
+As with all Parque National dives, this dive is 45 minutes.
 This is a local regulation to keep the stress on the reef to a minimum and ensure all boats have their time using the existing buoys.

 Depth 12 meters / 40 feet Experience Level Entry Level, Beginners, and all levels of certified divers Average Visibility Underwater 20-30 mt / 66-99 feet Average Water Temp 28 C°/ 82F°